 - Employee or natural person who has not registered any business in Georgia.
-Pay 20% flat on gross income.
+Pay 20% flat on taxable income.

 - Virtual Zone Company, 0% Corporate tax, 5% dividend tax, 0% VAT.
-Special tax rates just for very specific IT businesses with clients outside Georgia.
+Special tax rates just for very specific IT businesses looking to base their offices in Georgia, with clients outside Georgia.

 - International Company Status.
 5% Profit Tax, 0% dividends, only 5% salary tax.
 For IT & Maritime companies (or companies with divisions in those fields) looking to base their offices in Georgia and have staff here.

 - VAT 18%.
-Mandatory if turnover exceeds 100,000 GEL.
+Mandatory if VATable turnover exceeds 100,000 GEL.
 Otherwise, optional to register.
-No VAT on most foreign income (products/services you sell abroad, exceptions apply).
+No VAT on most foreign income (for products/services you sell abroad, exceptions apply).

-- Reverse VAT (18%) on purchases of most products & services from abroad.
+- Reverse VAT (18%) on purchases of services from abroad.
 Registering for VAT allows claiming this back in most instances.

-- In addition to the above, Georgian legal residents (ie. those with a resident permit / citizenship) will also pay 2% pension contribution if they receive a salary.
-Business owners without a salary can elect to pay the 2% (optional).
+- In addition to the above, Georgian permanent residents and citizens will also pay 2% pension contribution if they receive a salary.
+Self-employed individuals can elect to pay 4% contribution (optional).

-NOTE: Exceptions apply on who can qualify for each of these above tax rates.
+NOTE: Exceptions apply on who can qualify for each of the above tax rates.